 So, in this guide, we’ll walk you through everything you need to know about content marketing KPIs, from what they are and why they matter to which ones you should track for your business.

-The first step of launching a content marketing campaign should be establishing sound measurement practices from the start.
+The first step of launching a content marketing campaign should be establishing the best content marketing kpi’s you need.
 This will help you determine whether your content is having the desired effect and achieving your business goals.

 This accomplishes a few things: